-An artifact of job centric mode is that if a job does not have an attribute set, the server and routing queue defaults are not applied when queue resource limits are checked.
+TORQUE waits to apply the server and queue defaults until the job is assigned to its final execution queue.
+Queue defaults override the server defaults.
+If a job does not have an attribute set, the server and routing queue defaults are not applied when queue resource limits are checked.
 Consequently, a job that requests 32 nodes (not ncpus=32) will not be checked against a min\resource.ncpus limit.
 Also, for the preceding example, a job without any attributes set will be placed in the reg\64 queue, since the server ncpus default will be applied after the job is assigned to an execution queue.

-Poutine queue defaults are not applied to job attributes in versions 2.1.0 and before.
+Routine queue defaults are not applied to job attributes in versions 2.1.0 and before.